-Applications which define a static throwable by extending StaticThrowable should extend one of predefined classes: StaticError, StaticCheckedException, or StaticRuntimeException.
+Applications which define a static throwable by implementing Static-Throwable should extend one of predefined classes: StaticError, Static-CheckedException, or StaticRuntimeException.
 When this is not possible because one needs to extend an existing conventional Java exception, the new throwable must override its methods and redirect them to the local instance of StaticThrowableStorage.
-For Example, the following code snippet reimplements initMessage using StaticThrowableStorage:
+For example, the following code snippet reimplements initMessage using StaticThrowableStorage: